airborne-commando/civitai-mirror-list/README.md

    * Provides various [discussions](https://tensor.art/en-US/articles) relating to Stable Diffusion and prompt generations.

 * **4chan**
-   * Specifically the /g/ board, various model creating methods and prompt making via [rentry](https://rentry.co/).
+   * Specifically the /g/ board and /trash/ though it may be in other boards under /sdg/ - Stable Diffusion General, various model creating methods and prompt making via [rentry](https://rentry.co/).
 You may have to check archive sites, use 4chansearch.com.

 # Summary Table